-- Add chicken stock (start with 1.5 cups and add additional ½ cup or so if you want it more saucey), bring to simmer and cook 3 minutes.
+- Add chicken broth (start with 1.5 cups and add additional ½ cup or so if you want it saucier), bring to simmer and cook 3 minutes.
 Add chicken (or turkey), cranberries and peas.
 Stir to combine.

-- Pour mixture into individual dishes (that hold a little more than 1 cup each).
-Alternatively, use one casserole dish and top with puff pastry to fit dish (see text above regarding thawing/handling).
-Brush puff pastry with egg that has been whisked.
+- Top with puff pastry to fit dish (see text above regarding thawing and handling).
+Brush puff pastry with a whisked egg.
 Make a couple of slits in top of the pastry with a knife.

-- Place on baking sheet (to catch any spills).
+- Place on a sheet pan (to catch any spills).
 Bake for 45 minutes.
 Let cool 15 minutes before cutting into.
 Makes 6 small servings (based on roughly one cup dishes) or 4 regular portions.
 Enjoy!

 - Try leftover cooked turkey instead, if you like.